 We are CALLING ALL MAKERS!
-The Ozarks Mini Maker Faire is a family-friendly event that brings together science, technology, engineering, the arts, and mathematics (STEAM) along with craft, homesteading music, food, workshops, and performance.
+The Ozarks Maker Faire is a family-friendly event that brings together science, technology, engineering, the arts, and mathematics (STEAM) along with craft, homesteading music, food, workshops, and performance.

-The Ozarks Mini Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
-This is our 5th year of showcasing what’s creative & innovative throughout the Ozarks region.
+The Ozarks Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
+This is our 6th year of showcasing what’s creative & innovative throughout the Ozarks region.
 We want YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
-The last four years’ Faires have featured more than 500 Makers and Maker Assistants.
-This one-day event filled the venues both inside and out with more than 7,000 attendees (TOTAL from the past 4 years) and 180+ Maker booths with hands-on activities.
+The last six years’ Faires have featured more than 700 Makers and Maker Assistants along with more than 12,000 attendees (TOTAL from the past 6 years) and 180+ Maker booths with hands-on activities.